 The Court of Protection is a specially designated court based in London that deals with the legal issues affecting people who do not have the mental capacity to make decisions for themselves.

-Within the Court of Protection is the Office of the Public Guardian (OPG) which supervises Deputies who are the people that have been appointed by the Court to look after the affairs of those who lack mental capacity.
+Within the Court of Protection is the Office of the Public Guardian (OPG).
+The OPG is responsible for supervising deputies, who are the people that have been appointed by the court to look after the affairs of those who lack mental capacity.

 When does the Court of Protection become involved?

 When a person loses mental capacity it will become necessary for the Court of Protection to appoint a deputy – unless a Lasting Power of Attorney (or Enduring Power of Attorney) has previously been made and registered with the Office of the Public Guardian.

 What powers does the Court of Protection have?

 The Court of Protection has the power to appoint a deputy to administer a person’s property and financial affairs.
 This will include authority to buy and sell assets, collect benefits, pay bills and deal with bank accounts.
 Deputies can also be appointed with responsibility for issues of personal health and welfare.